WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I see coinjoins in the history list?

-A coinjoin is indicated with the shield icon:
+Coinjoin transactions are indicated with a shield icon:

 ![History Coinjoin](/HistoryCoinjoin.png "History Coinjoin")